 9. Cu Chi Tunnels

-While it’s easy to find tours to visit Ben Dinh, I recommend taking the public buses (they have air conditioning!) to Ben Douc.
-Check out this post about how to do it!
+While it’s easy to find tours to visit Ben Dinh, I recommend taking the public buses (they have air conditioning!) to Ben Douc using this step-by-step guide!

 Vendors tie what they are selling to poles at the Cai Rang Floating Market in the Mekong Delta near Can Tho.